BazzaCuda/TRARunrar/README.md

 Some header flags are not available when the RAR archive's header is encrypted - the comments in TRAR.processOpenArchive now reflect this.

-Added findFiles, general-purpose file-finding function which defaults to finding .rar archives.
+Added findFiles, general-purpose file-finding function which defaults to finding .rar archives. see usage below.

 Created a separate registerTRAR.pas unit for compiling the package project and for installing/updating the component.
 Having the registration code in RAR.pas was preventing 32-bit applications from being compiled as they had no access to DesignEditors and DesignIntf.